 - chocolate chips

-- nuts (chopped walnuts, pecans, sunflower seeds, pumpkin seeds all work well)
+- nuts (toasted walnuts, pecans, sunflower seeds, pumpkin seeds all work well)

 - dried cranberries